 We’ve already stressed the importance of standardizing every repeatable process.
 The process of creating how-to guides is no exception.
 It’s best to have step-by-step guide templates that you can reuse every time you need to outline a certain process.

-How to standardize any process with how-to guides
+How to standardize any process with step-by-step guides

 Here’s how you transform standard operating procedures into actionable step-by-step guides.